NUSTEM-UK/Pi_config/README.md

     sudo apt update

 (with the 2019-06-20 Buster release, this requires agreement to a weird 'repository changed its Suite value from testing to stable' alert.
-Oops?)
+This appears to be fixed with 2019-07-10.)

 As of 2019-07-12, 437Mb of updates already, including pretty much all of Node, raspberrypi-kernel, raspberrypi-ui-mods, raspberrypi-bootloader, and more.
 Blimey.
 The big files are mostly openjdk stuff, I think.
+Again, things have settled down massively as of 2019-07-16.

     sudo apt upgrade
     sudo apt autoclean
     sudo apt autoremove

 ### Wallpaper